Total War: Three Kingdoms: Critical reception

 The Romance mode has also been praised as bringing fascinating additions to the game, with many reviewers comparing it to Total War: Warhammer.
-Preston Dozsa of CGMagazine stated the game "represents the best of both the historical and fantasy sides of the franchise."
+Preston Dozsa of CGMagazine stated that the game "represents the best of both the historical and fantasy sides of the franchise."
 Sean Martin from Hooked Gamers stated the game "is the most divergent Total War I’ve seen since Total War: Warhammer... taking what is good in fantasy and using it to complement the historical components of the game."
-Denis Ryan of Rock, Paper, Shotgun stated the game draws inspiration from many games that Creative Assembly created in the past, and "despite the resemblance there really is no game which has quite the same combination of elements, nor is there any strategy game that looks this good."
+Denis Ryan of Rock, Paper, Shotgun said it draws inspiration from many games that Creative Assembly developed in the past, and "despite the resemblance there really is no game which has quite the same combination of elements, nor is there any strategy game that looks this good."